 Dog Care | Administering Medicine

-Even if you take every precaution, your pet is going to get sick occasionally, and you’ll likely need to administer some medication yourself.
-Learning how to properly give your pet pills, liquids and syrups will make the process easier for you and your dog.
-Be sure to always follow the instructions given either by the vet or on the bottle.
-Also, be sure to completely use up any medication administered to ensure it’s totally effectiveness.
+Just like humans, your dog with occasionally become ill, and you will most likely need to administer medications as part of at home recovery.
+Learning how to properly give your pet tablets and capsules, liquids, and syrups will make the process less stressful for both you and your dog.
+Be sure to always follow the instructions and demonstrations given either by the Veterinarian or on the bottle.
+Be sure to also give medications for the full treatment time listed to ensure true effectiveness.

 Tablets & Capsules

 - Step 1: Place the pill between your thumb and index fingers.
 Firmly grab the upper-jaw of your dog with your thumb and index finger with the other hand.

 - Step 2: Gently fold the upper lip over the teeth as you open the mouth.
 This will reduce your chance of being bitten.

 - Step 3: Tilt the head upwards, use your middle finger to slowly lower the lower-jaw.